kernelmachine/utah/README.md

 [**Utah**](http://crates.io/crates/utah) is a Rust crate backed by [ndarray](https://github.com/bluss/rust-ndarray) for type-conscious, tabular data manipulation with an expressive, functional interface.

 **Note**: This crate works on stable.
-However, if you are working with dataframes with `f64` data and `String` column/index labels, use nightly, because you will get the performance benefits of specialization.
+However, if you are working with dataframes with `f64` data, use nightly, because you will get performance benefits of specialization.

 API currently in development and subject to change.